Company (military unit): Marine Corps

 AAV companies have three platoons containing four sections of three AAVs each, for a total of 12 AAVs per platoon, and a headquarters section of three AAVs.
 The company also includes both command and recovery variants of the AAV, giving the company a grand total of approximately 42–45 AAVs.

-Disambiguation
+Notable examples

 Some companies were well enough known that they have been identified with their company letter.
 Examples include: